Close-up of a rhino feeding in a rehabilitation centre

 And finally … the misadventures of Bella

-If you are planning your annual holiday or thinking of taking a longer break, then consider doing something different and create your own memories.
+If you are planning your annual holiday or thinking of taking a longer break, then consider doing something different and creating your memories.
 You won’t be disappointed.

 Abigail Salmon, ACE Volunteer